 Increase Your Contribution to a Savings or Investment Account

 If you’re currently putting away a minimal amount into savings or investment accounts, consider increasing your contribution and automating it.
-Particularly for retirement accounts, the more money you put in now, the more money you are likely to earn by the time you actually retire.
-According to CNBC, increasing your deposit amount by just 1% over 20 or 30 years can make a sizable difference.
+Particularly for retirement accounts, the more money you put in now, the more you are likely to earn by the time you retire.
+According to CNBC, increasing your deposit amount by 1% over 20 or 30 years can make a sizable difference.
 But you can also pad up savings accounts quickly with even a slight increase in your deposit amount.

 Maximize Tax Deductions

 If you’ve been filing your taxes mindlessly every year, you might be missing out on crucial tax deductions that can significantly reduce the amount of money you owe, or increase your refund, each tax year.
-The best way to confirm that you’re taking the most deductions is to speak to a tax professional.
+The best way to confirm that you take the most deductions is to speak to a tax professional.
 A few examples of things you might not be writing off include student loan interest, mortgage interest, charitable donations, business travel expenses (not reimbursed by your employer), lifetime learning credit and more.

 Take Steps to Pay Off High-Interest Debt